eqNj/eqN-PD2-Filter/README.md

 Added details about crafting results to Infusion descriptions, but only in town.

 Made it so crafting recipes show on P Gems on all filter levels, but only in town.

+Did a cursory pass on all staffmod runeword bases.